redvers/pony-gtk3/docs/src/gtk3/GtkEntry.md

 */

 fun layout_index_to_text_index(layout_index_pony: I32): I32 =>
+"""
+Converts from a position in the entry’s #PangoLayout (returned by gtk_entry_get_layout()) to a position in the entry contents (returned by gtk_entry_get_text()).
+"""
   @gtk_entry_layout_index_to_text_index[I32](widget, layout_index_pony)

 fun progress_pulse(): None =>
+"""
+Indicates that some progress is made, but you don’t know how much.
+Causes the entry’s progress indicator to enter “activity mode,” where a block bounces back and forth.
+Each call to gtk_entry_progress_pulse() causes the block to move by a little bit (the amount of movement per pulse is determined by gtk_entry_set_progress_pulse_step()).
+"""
   @gtk_entry_progress_pulse[None](widget)

 fun reset_im_context(): None =>
+"""
+Reset the input method context of the entry if needed.

+This can be necessary in the case where modifying the buffer would confuse on-going input method behavior.
+"""
   @gtk_entry_reset_im_context[None](widget)

 fun set_activates_default(setting_pony: Bool): None =>
+"""
+If @setting is %TRUE, pressing Enter in the @entry will activate the default widget for the window containing the entry.
+This usually means that the dialog box containing the entry will be closed, since the default widget is usually one of the dialog buttons.

+(For experts: if @setting is %TRUE, the entry calls gtk_window_activate_default() on the window containing the entry, in the default handler for the #GtkEntry::activate signal.)
+"""
   @gtk_entry_set_activates_default[None](widget, setting_pony)

 /* set_alignment unavailable due to typing issues